 - the US, as part of the Next Steps in Strategic Partnership (NSSP),

 - the Association of Southeast Asian Nation (ASEAN), in the framework of the Look East Policy,

 - the G4 (Germany, Bresil, Japan and India), hoping to get a permanent seat in the United Nations Security Council.

-In addition to its well-known production of electronic components for repairing computers and other equipment, India’s economy today relies mainly on a few markets:
+In addition to its well-known production of electronic components for repairing computers and other equipment, as well as its increasing potential in the digital field, India’s economy today relies mainly on a few markets: